meangrape/fdb-wiki/Everything-about-GetMappedRange.md

 Tao Lin (04/21/2022)

 GetMappedRange is an *experimental* feature introduced in FDB 7.1.
 It is intended to improve the client throughput and reduce latency for a commonly used traffic pattern.
-An Experiment with Record Layer shows that this optimization can get 4x client throughput on a certain workload.
+An experiment with Record Layer shows that this optimization can get 4x client throughput on a certain workload.

 This document describes what this feature is for, how to use it, and the known issues (or future work).